nandini0407/BookAddict/docs/api-endpoints.md

 - `POST /api/bookshelf_books`
   - accepts bookshelf_id and book_id query params and adds the book to the bookshelf of the current user
 - `DELETE /api/bookshelf_books/:id`
-  - acepts bookshelf_id and book_id query params and deletes book from the bookshelf of the current user
+  - accepts bookshelf_id and book_id query params and deletes book from the bookshelf of the current user

 ### Reviews